 - Is it difficult to record without an audience?

 Recording your lectures without an audience takes practice, but we have some recommended strategies to make you as comfortable as possible in the studio:

-- Bring a student with you, or a photo of someone you know, to talk to (or at) while recording.
+- Bring a student, a colleague, or a photo of someone you know to talk to (or at) while recording.
 (Keep in mind there is very limited space.)

 - Create a script and use the teleprompter to get used to the process.
 You can always go off script later if you prefer.